अहम्

 produced by a set of cultural practices and values that characterise my perceptions as a series of preferences, dispositions, proclivities, and biases.

-The fragmented image, the broken code, the data corruption, or the Glitch stands for the rupture or trauma in one’s memory.
+The fragmented image, the broken code, the data corruption - the 'Glitch' stands for the rupture or trauma in one’s memory.
 By allowing the internal resistance to surface not in behaviour, but through a medium that offers a controlled, abstracted release of tension, the Glitch takes shape of a displaced manifestation, an act that mirrors the inherent struggle of confronting and expressing a repressed memory.

 Glitch actively resists the institutional and corporate mandate for digital perfection and smooth functionality.
 In celebrating the error, Glitch challenges the authority of the structures that demand flawless interfaces, whether in corporate branding, polished media narratives, or seamless institutional data processing.